Monnoroch/ColorHighlighter/README.md

 **Less/sass/scss/stylus variables navigation:**

 Just put cursor on a variable, right click on it and press "Go to variable definition" and the plugin will open it.
 There is also a shortcut `ctrl+alt+d`.

-**WARNING!!! :**

-Color picker has a bug on OSX, I fixed it, but can't rebuild the binary to apply this fix.